 Dissipation Term: Here we have molecular viscosity times velocity gradient square.
 This term takes out the energy.
 It dissipates energy into heat.

-Turbulent Diffusion Term: It is one of most complex term because it has triple product of fluctuating velocities and product of velocity and pressure.
-But the advantage here is this term is under the divergence, What that means is, if we integrate this term across the mixing layer, The integration of this term outside the mixing layer is zero as turbulence variable are zero outside the shear layer.
+Turbulent Diffusion Term: It is one of the most complex terms because it has the triple product of fluctuating velocities and a product of velocity and pressure.
+But the advantage here is this term is under divergence, What that means is, if we integrate this term across the mixing layer, The integration of this term outside the mixing layer is zero as turbulence variables are zero outside the shear layer.
 So this term does not produce or destroy anything.
 It just distributes the energy slightly inside the layer.
-For example: If we have a mixing layer or jet flow, This term will take some energy from some place and diffuse it to another place that’s why it is called as turbulent diffusion term.
+For example: If we have a mixing layer or jet flow, This term will take some energy from someplace and diffuse it to another place that’s why it is called a turbulent diffusion term.

 Modelling of Terms in Turbulent Kinetic Energy Equation

-This lead to famous 2 Equations Turbulence Model, K-Epsilon or K-Omega Turbulence Model.
+This led to the famous 2 Equations Turbulence Model, K-Epsilon or K-Omega Turbulence Model.

 Reynolds averaging is one of the approaches used to eliminate the turbulence scales.
 The application of this approach leads to the Reynolds Averaged Navier-Stokes (RANS) equations.

-The Reynolds stress terms in the RANS equation require modelling in order to obtain a closed system of equations.
-The Boussinesq hypothesis is one of the key elements of turbulence modelling.
+The Reynolds stress terms in the RANS equation require modeling in order to obtain a closed system of equations.
+The Boussinesq hypothesis is one of the key elements of turbulence modeling.
 The eddy-viscosity can be computed if two independent scales are available.